kenhyuwa/spider-admin/README.md

 ```
 ## Usage

-You can custom `views/vendor/spider/partials/customize/sidebar-menu.blade.php` for managemen menu.
+You can custom `views/vendor/spider/partials/customize/sidebar-menu.blade.php` for managemen menu.<br/>
 You can custom `views/vendor/spider/partials/customize/dropdown.blade.php` for notifications

 If you create new blade, you must extends yours file like